- 1 Building Wealth on the Ladder

-A Guide for the Poor and Impoverished
+This is a guide for the Poor and Impoverished Diablo 2 player.

 Hey all.
 I’m Handofnaz, and this is my first attempt at writing a guide to, well, anything.
 This is just a compilation of things I’ve learned from playing the game and from other people, on the forums and off.
 I hope this offers enough information for the wretched and poverty-stricken among us.
 Comments and suggestions are very welcome.
 Happy reading.